Boosted B2C user trust and international conversion rates in India, Brazil and Mexico through better UX

 RESULTS:

-Leveraging the cross-country research insights, I designed search, browse, and purchase funnel workflows for each country.
-Creating the mobile designs first and incorporated into a prototype for the usability research, then adapted the designs for tablet and desktop.
+Leveraging the cross-country research insights, I designed search, browse, and purchase funnel workflows for customers in each country.
+Creating the mobile designs first and incorporating this workflow into a prototype for the usability research, then adapting the designs for tablet and desktop.

 • Throughout each of these workflows, the Import Fees Deposit and price breakdowns are highlighted for customer visibility and clarity